Reverse Curl-up

 - 1

-Lie on your back with your knees bent and feet flat on the floor, placing your hands behind your head for support.
+Lie on your back with your knees bent, feet flat on the floor, and arms resting by your sides.

 - 2